Mo-Ashad/CodeAlpha_Chatboat/README.md

 # CodeAlpha_Chatboat
-CodeAlpha Internship Project - AI Chatbot using Flask and Gemini API with modern web interface.
+CodeAlpha Internship Project - AI Chatbot using Flask and Gemini API with modern web interface This project is complete.